 GSTR 210- McDonald, Verlaine: Berea: Bubble and/or Microcosm?
 For more than a decade, the phrase “Berea Bubble” has been used to signify that there is something uniquely insulating–or perhaps insular–about our community.
 It implies that our bubble is different than the rest of the world.
 This section of GSTR 210 will examine whether Berea is a bubble, a microcosm, or some combination of the two.
 Specifically, we will consider our perceptions and experiences of race, gender, class, sexual orientation and the Appalachian region as we engage in discussion, writing, research and reflective engagement with texts.
 Students will be led through a step-by-step process in order to produce a research paper and will also complete public speaking and debate assignments.

-GSTR 210- McGaha, Cindy: Childhood, Poverty and Appalachia.
+GSTR 210- McGaha, Cindy: Growin’ Up Appalachian.
 Through the lens of childhood, we will investigate the realities of race, gender, and class in Appalachia.
 Both historical and modern depictions and descriptions (both in print and film) of Appalachian childhood will be examined to clarify how childhood unfolds for children in Appalachia today.
 The Berea story will figure heavily in helping us to frame our image of the children of Appalachia as powerful, competent beings.
-Students will engage in reading, reflecting, discussing, and writing about their personal image of children/childhood, as well as the images of others.
-Students will also examine how these images are consistent and/or inconsistent with research about children in poverty in a final research paper.
+Students will engage in reading, reflecting, discussing, and writing about their personal images of children/childhood, as well as the images of others.
+Over the course of the semester, students will learn strategies for research and writing that will culminate in a final presentation and research paper.

 GSTR 210- McKiernan Gonzalez, Eileen: Art and Identity in America.
 The complex history of race and gender in post-colonial United States has had a deep effect on the visual arts.
 Representation of others, representation of the self has complex histories related to identity, whether it be racial, ethnic, cultural, regional, class, or gender.
 We will begin by looking at representation of peoples of non-European ancestry in the 19th century, barriers to the academy, and abolitionist art.
 We will move to consider in particular the art of those who are outside of the “mainstream” of American art, in particular African American artists, and also Native American, Latinx, and Asian American artists.
 We will consider how these artists interact with Eurocentric models and seek sources in the Global South.